 The alleged miracle of incorruptibility is an affront to God for it attributes half-miracles to him.
 Sometimes God has to be even helped - really?
 Thought he was almighty!

 The incorrupt body of St Angela Merici had to be treated for preservation in 1930.

 Cruz forgets that the bodies of saints were often treated with preservatives as soon as the saint died so that the body would be able to be kept for longer for public viewing before burial.
 Another reason why devotees wanted saint’s bodies to last longer was so that relics such as the heart and so on could be taken.

-the other servants hated her for her hard work and kindness.
-They
+Her employers and the other servants hated her for her hard work and

-she was loved by the family.
-The pope canonised her in 1696.
+rights.
+In time, she was loved by the family.
+The pope canonised

 No doubt her refusal to respect herself and to let others trample over her